kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 		- Rem, Ria, and Lewis entered his tent.
 Rem told him he was trying to avoid cutting a bloody swathe across the area, trying to negotiate a release for the ransom.
 		- A couple of the prisoners are already dead, but 2 of them are still alive.
 			- One of them is Doctor Jonas Heisner who has developed a cure for secomortis plague.
 Aaron can't let him go without more info.
 Not sure if he's telling the truth.
 			- Rem offered to interrogate him with Zone of Truth.
+They went to the prisoner's tent.